-LA without a car is not suggested, but possible.
+Backpacking California was a treat.
+Although LA without a car is not suggested, it is possible.
 I was able to mission through my two-day stay with lots and lots of walking.
 Needless to say, I was the only one in the streets of LA dragging my luggage around like a complete idiot.

 Three days before my arrival, my host canceled my stay at his flat downtown LA.
 Fortunately, his friend agreed to house me in his condo in Studio City.